 Protecting Your Doors from Winter Weather

 Your front door is more than just a appealing entrance to your home or first glimpse of style for your visitors.
-It’s also a significant barrier protecting you from colder weather that awaits outdoors.
-Just like any other aspect of our homes, it’s important to make sure your door is not only operating well, but also keeping your home safe from the cold during the winter months.
+It’s also a significant barrier defending you from colder weather that awaits outdoors.
+Just like any other aspect of our homes, it’s important to make sure your door is not only operating properly, but also keeping your home safe from the cold during the winter months.

 What To Look For:

 When the air gets chillier, wooden doors, or those constructed with wood fibers, begin to contract.
 When temperatures get warmer, they expand.